2002 XV93: an icy world beyond Pluto may have an atmosphere

 DESCRIPTION: A reddish icy object, 2002 XV93, floats in the dark space beyond Pluto, with a faint bluish atmospheric haze surrounding it.

-How to detect an atmosphere in an almost frozen point 🌌
+How to detect an atmosphere at a near-freezing point 🌌

-Arimatsu's team used the Subaru telescope in Hawaii to observe a stellar occultation, a method that measures the light of a star as it passes behind the object.
-If there is an atmosphere, the light dims gradually instead of cutting off abruptly.
+Arimatsu's team used the Subaru telescope in Hawaii to observe a stellar occultation, a method that measures the light from a star as it passes behind the object.
+If there is an atmosphere, the light dims gradually rather than cutting off abruptly.
 For 2002 XV93, about 600 km in diameter, the data showed that smooth drop.
-Although the atmosphere would be extremely thin, its existence would indicate active geological processes, such as ice sublimation, on a body thought to be completely frozen.
+Although the atmosphere would be extremely thin, its existence would indicate active geological processes, such as ice sublimation, on a body that was believed to be completely frozen.

 Pluto is no longer the only one with a gaseous belly in the family 🎈

 Until now, Pluto was the diva of the neighborhood, the only one with its own air layer, even if it was almost fake.
-But 2002 XV93 arrives to say: hey, there's atmosphere here too, even if it's just a little.
+But 2002 XV93 comes to say: hey, there's atmosphere here too, even if it's just a little.
 So, the Kuiper Belt seems like a dry ice party where everyone wants their own cloud.
-If confirmed, it will be time to revise the textbooks and, by the way, wonder what else is hidden in that darkness.
+If confirmed, textbooks will need to be revised, and, by the way, it makes you wonder what else is hiding in that darkness.